AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 When **[!UICONTROL Enable Person to Account stitching]** is **on**, you have configured B2B person to account stitching for the dataset.

-* The configuration of a person ID is required.
-That person ID is used to look up the account ID based on the [person to account dataset](#prerequisites).
+* The configuration of a persistent person ID is required.
+That persistent person ID is elevated to the person ID from the previously configured person identifier namespace, then used to look up the account ID based on the [person to account dataset](#prerequisites).
 * The configuration of an account ID is optional.
+This configuration is used as a fallback method, whenever the related account ID info is not available in the person-to-account dataset.

 ![B2B person to account stitching on event dataset on](../assets/b2b-event-dataset-stitching-on.png)